av-feaster/WeakProxy/README.md

 - Ensure proper handling of weak references when using `WeakProxyLib` to prevent retain cycles.
 - Customize and adapt the usage according to your application's specific needs.

-## Code
+## Cocoapods

-For more detailed documentation and advanced usage scenarios, please refer to the [Code](https://github.com/a4amanver15/WeakProxyLib).
+For more detailed documentation and advanced usage scenarios, please refer to the [Cocoapods](https://cocoapods.org/pods/WeakProxyLib).

 ## License
 `WeakProxyLib` is released under the MIT License.
 See [LICENSE](./LICENSE) for details.